tachidok/chapchom/docs/source/installation.rst

-GitHub repository, however, if you need to move your current copy of SciCell++ to a computer with no Internet access (ex. an isolated cluster of computers or a SuperComputer) this is an easy way to do it.
-Here we present the steps to create a ``.tar.gz`` file with your current version of SciCell++.
+GitHub repository, however, if you need to move your current copy of SciCell++ to a computer with no Internet access (ex. an isolated cluster of computers or a SuperComputer) this is an easy way to do so.
+Follow the steps in this section to create a ``.tar.gz`` package file with your current version of SciCell++.

-**Previous steps**

-* Save all of your current work and make sure your current version is stable.
-In order to do so run the ``./autogen.sh`` script at the root directory of SciCell++.

 **Requirements**

+* Save all of your work
-* A working copy of SciCell++ with neither errors nor broken demos.
+* Make sure that your current version has neither errors nor broken demos.
+You can verify this by running the ``./autogen.sh`` script at the root directory of SciCell++.

 **Steps**